-Taxes collected from customers and remitted to governmental authorities are recognized on a net basis in the accompanying condensed consolidated statements of operations.
+Total revenues are recognized net of taxes collected from customers and remitted to governmental authorities in the accompanying condensed consolidated statements of operations.

 Shipping and Handling Costs

 Our shipping and handling costs billed to customers are included in revenues and the associated expense is recorded in cost of revenues for all periods presented.